Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Methodology

-where $\sigma(\cdot)$ is sigmoid function, $\gamma$ sets its threshold, and $\alpha$ controls its sharpness.
-The resulting $w(\mathbf{z}_{\mathrm{ps}}^l)$ acts as a soft gate, selectively emphasizing tokens aligned with the target while suppressing misaligned ones.
-We then define the routed targeting objective based on Eq.~\eqref{eq:fin_loss}:
+where $\sigma(\cdot)$ is sigmoid function, $\gamma$ sets its threshold and $\beta$ controls the sharpness of the gate.
+In this way, tokens that are better aligned with the target receive larger transport mass, whereas less relevant tokens are naturally down-weighted.

-where $\mathbf{z}_{\mathrm{os}}^l=f_\theta(v_\mathrm{{os}})$ denotes the features of the original source crop.
-The first term encourages alignment between the attended source tokens and the target, while the second term preserves the original source semantics for suppressed tokens.
-We also incorporate a coarse-grained global feature alignment loss $\mathcal{L}_{\mathrm{coa}}$ via cosine similarity and a dynamic ensemble weighting strategy from \citet{jia2025adversarial}.
-The overall objective we seek to maximize is defined as: